plone/training/docs/mastering-plone/volto_talkview.md

 ```

 - This extends the Volto default setting `config.views.contentTypesViews` with the key/value pair `talk: TalkView`.
-- It uses the [spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) to take the default settings and override what needs to be overrridden.
+- It uses the [spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) to take the default settings and override what needs to be overridden.

 When Volto is running (with `yarn start`) it picks up these changes and displays the placeholder in place of the previously used default view.